any-docs/css/content/reference/properties/content/index.md

 {{EmbedLiveSample('Adding_text_to_list_item_counters', '100%', 200)}}

 The generated content on each list item's marker adds the text "item " as a prefix, including a space to separate the prefix from the counter, which is followed by ": ", a colon and an additional space.
-The {{cssxref("counters()")}} function defines a numeric `items` counter, in which the numbers of nested ordered lists have their numbers separated with a period (`.`) in most browsers.
+The `counters()` function defines a numeric `items` counter, in which the numbers of nested ordered lists have their numbers separated with a period (`.`) in most browsers.

 ### Strings with attribute values

 This example is useful for print stylesheets.
-It uses an [attribute selector](/en-US/docs/Web/CSS/Reference/Selectors/Attribute_selectors) to select every fully qualified secure link, adding the value of the `href` attribute after the link text as the content of the {{cssxref("::after")}} pseudo-element.
+It uses an [attribute selector](/en-US/docs/Web/CSS/Reference/Selectors/Attribute_selectors) to select every fully qualified secure link, adding the value of the `href` attribute after the link text as the content of the `::after` pseudo-element.

 #### HTML